MITLibraries/serendipity_days/README.md

 Let's take a day to work on something (useful) that is not currently getting attention but is in scope for what the libraries do (or should do).
 The definition of usefulness is intentionally vague.
 A 'useful' Slack bot script seems fair game, as does experimenting with metadata cleanup, or working on a bug in your favorite open source project.

 This year, we want to also introduce the possibility of working on project pitches instead of trying to knock out a bunch of code in a day.
-Spend the day working with peers to define a project proposal.
+Spend the day working with peers to define a project proposal and pitch it at the end of the Days.

 ## When